 When most people think of the German language, they likely imagine the High German dialect.
 This is the dialect that is used in most formal settings and taught in schools.

-However, there are actually several dialects of German – High German, Low German, and Upper German, just to name a few.
+Several dialects of German still exist today, including High German, Low German, and Upper German.
 While High German is the more commonly used dialect, it is not the only one.
 And, knowing just this one may not always be enough to communicate with native German speakers.

 In the article below, let’s explore some of the key differences between the two common dialects as well as dive deeper into their history.
 Read on!